-Upon completion of this Offering, the Company will have 3,276,864 shares of Common Stock outstanding, of which only the 1,500,000 shares of Common Stock offered hereby will be transferable without restriction under the Securities Act.
-The remaining 1,776,864 shares, issued in private transactions, will be "restricted securities" (as that term is defined in Rule 144 promulgated under the Securities Act) which may be publicly sold only if registered under the Securities Act or if sold in accordance with an applicable exemption from registration, such as Rule 144.
+Upon completion of this Offering, the Company will have 3,326,641 shares of Common Stock outstanding, of which only the 1,500,000 shares of Common Stock offered hereby will be transferable without restriction under the Securities Act.
+The remaining 1,826,641 shares, issued in private transactions, will be "restricted securities" (as that term is defined in Rule 144 promulgated under the Securities Act) which may be publicly sold only if registered under the Securities Act or if sold in accordance with an applicable exemption from registration, such as Rule 144.
 In general, under Rule 144 as currently in effect, subject to the satisfaction of certain other conditions, a person, including an affiliate of the Company, who has beneficially owned restricted securities for at least two years, is entitled to sell (together with any person with whom such individual is required to aggregate sales), within any three-month period, a number of shares that does not exceed the greater of 1% of the total number of outstanding shares of the same class, or, if the Common Stock is quoted on Nasdaq or a national securities exchange, the average weekly trading volume during the four calendar weeks preceding the sale.
 A person who has not been an affiliate of the Company for at least three months, and who has beneficially owned restricted securities for at least three years is entitled to sell such restricted securities under Rule 144 without regard to any of the limitations described above.
-Officers, directors and the other existing securityholders of the Company owning or having rights to acquire in the aggregate 4,981,931 shares of Common Stock constituting restricted securities, have entered into agreements with the Underwriters not to sell or otherwise dispose of any shares of Common Stock (other than shares purchased in open market transactions) for a period of 18 months following the Effective Date, without the prior written consent of the Representative.
-Following expiration of the term of the Lock-Up Agreements, 1,313,444 shares and 463,420 shares subject to the Lock-Up Agreements will become eligible for resale pursuant to Rule 144 commencing in the second and third quarters of 1998, respectively, subject to the volume limitations and compliance with the other provisions of Rule 144.
-In addition, securityholders of the Company owning or having rights to acquire in the aggregate 3,980,872 shares of Common Stock granted certain registration rights with respect to those shares have agreed that they will not exercise such registration rights for a period of 18 months following the Effective Date.
+Officers, directors and the other existing securityholders of the Company owning or having rights to acquire in the aggregate 5,031,708 shares of Common Stock constituting restricted securities, have entered into agreements with the Underwriters not to sell or otherwise dispose of any shares of Common Stock (other than shares purchased in open market transactions) for a period of 18 months following the Effective Date, without the prior written consent of the Representative.
+Following expiration of the term of the Lock-Up Agreements, 3,308,572 shares of Common Stock will become eligible for resale pursuant to Rule 144 commencing in the second quarter of 1998, subject to the volume limitations and compliance with the other provisions of Rule 144.
+An additional 2,465 shares and 15,604 shares constituting restricted securities not subject to Lock-Up Agreements will become eligible for resale pursuant to Rule 144 following the completion of this Offering and in the fourth quarter of 1997, respectively, subject to the volume limitations and compliance with the other provisions of Rule 144.
+In addition, securityholders of the Company owning or having rights to acquire in the aggregate 4,030,649 shares of Common Stock granted certain registration rights with respect to those shares have agreed that they will not exercise such registration rights for a period of 18 months following the Effective Date.
 See "Description of Securities -- Registration Rights" and "Certain Transactions."